rust-lang/book/second-edition/nostarch/appendix.md

 ## Appendix D: Macros

-We’ve used macros like `println!` throughout this book, but haven't fully explored what a macro is and how it works.
+We’ve used macros like `println!` throughout this book, but haven’t fully explored what a macro is and how it works.
 This appendix will explain:

 - What macros are and how they differ from functions
 - How to define a declarative macro to do metaprogramming
 - How to define a procedural macro to create custom `derive` traits

-We're covering the details of macros in an appendix because they’re still evolving in Rust.
+We’re covering the details of macros in an appendix because they’re still evolving in Rust.
 Macros have changed and, in the near future, will change at a quicker rate than the rest of the language and standard library since Rust 1.0, so this section is more likely to date than the rest of the book.
-The code shown here will still continue to work with future versions, due to Rust’s stability guarantees, but there may be additional capabilities or easier ways to write macros that weren't available at the time of this publication.
+The code shown here will still continue to work with future versions, due to Rust’s stability guarantees, but there may be additional capabilities or easier ways to write macros that weren’t available at the time of this publication.
 Bear that in mind if you try to implement anything from this appendix.

 ### The Difference Between Macros and Functions